michmattera/star-wars-quiz/TESTING.md

 <details>
-<summary> Home : Tested home button that at any time during the game will bring the user to homepage.</summary>
+<summary> Home: Tested home button that at any time during the game will bring the user to the homepage.</summary>

 ![Home](assets/testing-files/home.gif)